Does Cannabis Expire? Everything you need to know about preserving Marijuana products.

 The “Takeaway” for storing any Cannabis product

-Whether you’re shopping in Seattle, Redmond, Everett or online, we’re here to help you find what you need, when you need it.
+Whether you’re shopping online or in Redmond, we’re here to help you find what you need, when you need it.
+That includes accessories for storing cannabis products!